 Easy-to-adapt sample reference letters.

-This job reference letter is for an employee who has been laid off.
+This job reference letter is for an employee who has been laid off or made redundant.
 In addition to giving reasons for the layoff or retrenchment, it provides a strong recommendation for future employment.

 This type of reference letter can be difficult to write.
 Get help with how to write a reference or letter of recommendation that is valid, reliable and positive for an employee who has undergone the lay off process.